DIPlib/diplib/src/documentation/image.md

        dip::PhysicalQuantityArray pos_phys = img.PixelsToPhysical( pos_pix );
    ```

-It is currently possible to add, subtract, mutiply and divide two physical quantities,
+It is currently possible to add, subtract, multiply and divide two physical quantities,
 and elevate a physical quantity to an integer power.
 Other operations should be
 added as necessary.